cabouman/svmbir/README.md

 2. Intel "icc" compiler (included in "Parallel Studio XE", available from Intel for Linux, macOS)

 It is highly recommended that you install svmbir in an anaconda evironment.
-Details on setting it up is here: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment
+Details on setting it up can be found here: https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment

 ### Installation